jerdog/tech-driven-adhd-squirrel-talk/content/_index.md

 ![camping in colorado](/images/camping.jpeg "Image: Jeremy & Wife's tent, Cold Springs Campground, Colorado 2016")

 {{% note %}}
 Ok, back to Covid.
-After over a year in lockdowns, a few of my buddies and I decided we needed to get away and were going to drive to Colorado and camp for 3 nights or so in early April of 2021.
+After over a year in lockdowns, a few of my buddies and I decided we needed to get away and were going to drive to Colorado and camp for 3 nights or so in early May of 2021.
 {{% /note %}}

 ---